Tuesday, 22 October 2024 00:00

 Read more about Diabetic Foot Conditions

-High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact Dr. Howard Horowitz from Bowie Foot & Ankle .
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
+If you have any concerns about your feet and ankles, contact Dr. Howard Horowitz from Bowie Foot & Ankle .
+Our doctor will treat your foot and ankle needs.

 If you have any questions please feel free to contact our office located in Bowie, MD .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.